-NIen Nunb (Return of the Jedi, The Force Awakens), Ten Numb, Wokling, Re-Yees, Wol Cabasshite, Sy Snootles (Return of the Jedi)
+Nien Nunb (Return of the Jedi), Ten Numb, Wokling, Ree-Yees, Wol Cabasshite, Sy Snootles (Return of the Jedi)

 You puppeteered a lot of characters in Return of the Jedi.
 Can you tell us which characters you played and what you exactly did for each of them?

 When I started on Return of the Jedi the screenplay was kept under wraps so we only had a vague idea what was actually in the movie.
 They would only issue script pages to us of the scenes we were working on due to leaks in the previous movies.
 Each page was stamped, numbered and signed for and had to be returned when completed.
 Therefore I actually didn’t know what I’d be doing when I was hired.
 As the movie evolved, more scenes kept coming up and my contract kept getting extended, which was great.